particle-iot/docs/src/content/reference/cli.md

 ### Flashing one or more source files

+You can include any number of individual source files after the device Name, and the CLI will include them while flashing your app.

 ```sh
 # how to compile and flash a list of source files to your device
 $ particle flash 0123456789ABCDEFGHI app.ino library1.cpp library1.h
 ```

+Note that the CLI since 1.9.0 has support for firmware libraries via the [particle library](#particle-library) commands.

 ### Target a specific firmware version for flashing